jrpotter/notebook/notes/formal_system/logical_system/pred_logic.md

 ## Overview

 **Predicate logic** is a logical system that uses quantified variables over non-logical objects.
 A **predicate** is a sentence with some number of free variables.
-A predicate with free variables "plugged in" is a [[prop-logic|proposition]].
+A predicate with free variables "plugged in" is a [[prop_logic|proposition]].

 %%ANKI
 Cloze